 Here you can find the requirements, criteria and procedures for any potential candidate to enroll in any of the TPHS Charter Schools of choice.

-To Apply Now, Please go to the individual campus button.
+To Enroll Now, Please go to the individual campus button.

 Release of Student Information